DheerajNair123/Oil-Spill-final/README.md

 └── README.md
 ```

-## Notes
+## 📝 Notes

-- TensorFlow is optional at import time, but predictions require a valid model.
+- ⚠️ TensorFlow is optional at import time, but predictions require a valid model.
-- Uploaded images are stored under the configured upload folder.
+- 📂 Uploaded images are stored under the configured upload folder.
-- The app uses a 224x224 input size and a default prediction threshold of 0.5.
+- 📐 The app uses a 224x224 input size and a default prediction threshold of 0.5.

-## License
+## 📜 License

-College Mini Project (semVII)
+MIT

-## Author
+## 👨‍💻 Author

 Dheeraj